 Stage one of the Subiya oil-fired power plant in Kuwait was completed in 2000.
 Eight 300MW boilers and turbines are now producing 2,400MW and up to 12MGD of drinking water at the $2.2bn Subiya I plant.
-The 2,000MW Subiya II plant will be gas fired and should increase drinking water production to 96MGD.
+The 2,000MW Subiya II plant is gas fired and should increase drinking water production to 96MGD.

 Kuwait’s Ministry of Electricity and Water (MEW) embarked on the 2,400MW Subiya project in the north of the country in 1989.
 The station was planned to provide support for existing power stations under emergency situations and to ensure the comfortable coverage of potential power demand.

 The contract was disrupted by the Iraqi invasion of Kuwait in 1990.

 Subsequently, the project was delayed by higher priority projects and then because of the decline in population and a drop in power consumption.
 Contract agreements were finally renewed in 1994.

 Subiya I has a total full-load cooling water demand of 100m³ per second and this was increased to 148m³ per second by Subiya II.